-- Lawyers must engage in due diligence to ensure they can meet their professional obligations while using technology for any work that may attract solicitor and client confidentiality and/or privilege; - The due diligence lawyers must perform when considering the use of a particular technology includes due diligence with respect to the service provider of that technology as well as with respect to the technology itself; - Any changes to the Legal Profession Act, the Law Society Rules, and the Professional Conduct Handbook must protect the public interest to ensure the public is confident lawyers are discharging their professional obligations and are being effectively regulated; - Technological change is neither good nor bad; it presents positive opportunities as well as risks; - The Law Society regulates lawyers, not the development of technology.
-Where possible, any rules and policies should strive to be technology neutral and directed towards the responsibilities of lawyers;
+- Lawyers must engage in due diligence to ensure they can meet their professional obligations while using technology for any work that may attract solicitor and client confidentiality and/or privilege; - The due diligence lawyers must perform when considering the use of a particular technology includes due diligence with respect to the service provider of that technology as well as with respect to the technology itself; - Any changes to the Legal Profession Act, the Law Society Rules, and the Professional Conduct Handbook must protect the public interest to ensure the

-2 Peter Mell and Tim Grance, Version 15, 10-7-09, available at: http://csrc.nist.gov/groups/SNS/cloud-computing/ (Accessed December 2, 2010).
+Peter Mell and Tim Grance, Version 15, 10-7-09, available at: http://csrc.nist.gov/groups/SNS/cloud-computing/ (Accessed December 2, 2010).
 Anyone looking for a thorough, one stop overview of cloud computing may wish to read, Lee Badger, Tim Grance, Robert Patt-Corner and Jeff Joas, NIST, Draft Cloud Computing Synopsis and Recommendations (Special Publication 800-146: May 2011).